Panda Express Kung Pao Chicken

 Use crushed red pepper flakes if you can’t find the peppercorns, but you’ll lose the signature lemony aroma that this chicken stir fry has.

-But you’ll lose what really makes Kung Pao chicken special!
+But you’ll lose what really makes this Kung Pao chicken Panda Express recipe special!

 You want one layer of meat, with space in between pieces, to help it cook evenly and get that tasty, crispy exterior!

-3. Use the Right Tools – A nonstick skillet is your best bet for browning the meat without stripping away the marinade – a common mistake made with stainless steel or unseasoned woks.
+A nonstick skillet is your best bet for browning the meat without stripping away the marinade a common mistake made with stainless steel or unseasoned woks.

-If you have a seasoned wok, that would be even better!
+If you have a seasoned wok on hand, that would be an even better choice for this Kung Pao chicken Panda copycat!

-Cooked chicken will last for up to 3 days in the fridge.
+Cooked chicken will last for 3 to 4 days in the fridge.
+The veggies will soften over time, but they’re perfectly safe for the same length of time.

-To reheat, throw everything back into your skillet or wok and fry over medium until everything is warmed through.
+To reheat, throw Panda Kung Pao chicken back into your skillet or wok and fry over medium until everything is warmed through.

-Panda Express Kung Pao Chicken actually freezes really well!
+Panda Express Kung Pao Chicken also freezes really well!
 Transfer to a freezer bag and enjoy within 3 months.
 Thaw in the fridge before reheating!

 What’s the difference between Kung Pao chicken and orange chicken?